pak-center/zEM/README.md

 ## General Info

 **z/arch Enterprise Monitor** AKA **zEM** is open source software that sends system events in real time to users hooked up to it via an Android cell phone or an Android watch.

-Supervisors in constant contact such as:
+### Supervisors in constant contact such as:

 * System Operators,
 * System Admins
-* Security stuff
+* Security Stuff
-* others with such a requirement and with assigned access.
+* Others with such a requirement and with assigned access.

 Software works under z/Linux inside z/VM supervisor installed in LPAR or other z/VM.
 Connects with /dev/monreader assigned to Saved Sagment MONDCSS of z/VM memory area.